 Downtown Kingston.
 The former jewel of the city, lined with majestic theatres and numerous successful corporate businesses, now a book of history still being written.
 Much of its glimmer has diminished over centuries, but redevelopment projects in recent years are helping to restore and create glory, heightening its rank once again as an ideal venue for business, culinary, art & culture.
 This is 1 of 10 things I’d highly recommend you do in Kingston.
-One of its gems that encompass the aforementioned qualities was established in the area decades ago and continues to remain at its home today, namely F&B Downtown.
+One of its gems that encompass the aforementioned qualities is a Downtown Kingston restaurant established decades ago and continues to remain at its home today, namely F&B Downtown.

 Originally established as a jewellery store in 1957 in the heart of the hustle and bustle, look out for the unmistakable wall branding.
 Once you see this, don’t question, you’re at the right place.